Click on any thumbnails to see a larger picture:

 This is the wild ancestor of all Hybrid Tea and Floribunda roses, discovered and introduced to cultivation by Mikinori Ogisu, from Sichuan, China.
 A nearly thornless evergreen climber to about 3m with single flowers opening pink in early summer, but soon turning crimson, with all stages seen on the plant at the same time.
 A great rarity for a warm wall.

-A selection of this Chinese climbing rose with flattened domes of small creamy white flowers with conspicuous yellow stamen in May/June followed by clusters of small red hips.
-Foliage is composed of narrow pointed, elegant leaflets and new growth is especially red tinted.
+A superb selection of this rarely seen Chinese climbing rose, covered in a mass of flattened domes of small creamy white flowers with conspicuous yellow stamen in May/June, followed by clusters of small red hips.
+Foliage is composed of narrow pointed, elegant leaflets and new growth is strikingly deep red.
 For a sunny wall, not too cold.

 Click on any thumbnails to see a larger picture: